The moduli space of multi-scale differentials: Modifying differentials and perturbed period coordinates

 \subsection{Modifying differentials and the global residue condition revisited.}

 In order to construct the plumbing map, we need modifying differentials as in \cite{strata}, but now defined on the universal family over an open subset of the model domain.
-The purpose of this section is to prove the existence of such families of modifying differentials.
+In this section, we prove the existence of such families of modifying differentials, for families that may have both horizontal and vertical nodes.
+We let $\tilde{\calX}\to\calX$ denote the partial normalization at the vertical nodes, and let $\tilde\pi\colon\tilde\calX\to \calW$ denote its composition with $\pi$.